Learn how to make beads on your own

 Native American Indian Beadwork

-Long ago the Native American Indian decorated their garments with painted designs.
+Long ago the Native Americans decorated their garments with painted designs.
 They made colors with pigments of earth, grasses, clays, and berries.
 In time they began to make fine porcupine-quill embroidery, which they colored by boiling the quills in the paint pigments.
-Native American Indians also made beads from bone, shell, or dried berries.
+Native Americans also made beads from bone, shell, or dried berries.
 They fashioned the beads into necklaces or decorations for the fringes of their garments and bags.

 About 1675 the European traders brought colorful glass beads to the tribes.
 The earliest beads brought by the white people were called pony beads by the Indians because they were brought in by the traders pony pack trains.
 Most of these beads were dark blue.
 Some were white and a few were a dull red color.
 The Indians worked them into several rows of blue, then a few rows of white and again the blues.
 This type of pony beadwork continued until about 1840, when a smaller seed bead was brought in.
 The Indians still use seed beads.